- Open Access

 Electronic supplementary material

-Additional file 34: Table of statistics for Figure 8and additional files 31, 32, and33.
+Additional file 34: Figure 8and additional files 31, 32, and33.
 A table of statistics including the number of data points, Spearman r value for correlation and the p-value for the correlation statistic for all of the frequency distribution diagrams for each agent shown in Figure 8 and additional files 31, 32, and 33.
 (PDF 50 KB)

 Authors’ original submitted files for images